-- There have been similar complaints about the same individual - There appears to be a pattern of perpetration - The alleged responding party has a history of violence - The alleged responding party threatened further or future violence - The misconduct was alleged to have been committed by multiple perpetrators - The alleged responding party holds a position of power over the alleged victim or others - The alleged victim is a minor - The College possesses no other means to obtain relevant evidence
+- There have been similar complaints about the same individual - There appears to be a pattern of perpetration - The alleged responding party has a history of violence - The alleged responding party threatened further or future violence - The misconduct was alleged to have been committed by multiple perpetrators - The alleged responding party holds a position of power over the alleged victim or others - The alleged victim is a minor - Whether the alleged behavior may constitute Quid Pro Quo Harassment or create an Inappropriate Environment Based on Sex - The College possesses no other means to obtain relevant evidence

-The presence of one or more of these factors may lead the College to commence an investigation.
+The presence of one or more of these factors may lead the College to commence an investigation or continue an investigation.
 If so, the College will inform the Complaining/Reporting Party prior to proceeding and will to the extent possible share information only with the individuals responsible for handling the College's response and others involved in the investigation.
 In the event that a Complaining/Reporting Party requests that the College inform the Responding Party that the Complaining/Reporting Party asked the College not to investigate or seek discipline, the College will honor the request and inform the Responding Party that the College made the decision to proceed.